 Vince’s visual communication reminds me that people are visual creatures.
 It is the most powerful sense, and can be employed can be employed for many communication purposes.

-Unfortunately, much of the time managers tend to fall back on traditional methods of communication: emails, reports, PowerPoint presentations and meetings.
+Unfortunately, managers often tend to fall back on traditional methods of communication: emails, reports, PowerPoint presentations and meetings.
 But these methods can be more effective by using visual material for greater impact.

 (Confession: to my regret I am so busy I don’t have time to follow my own advice in this newsletter.
 I just don’t have time to spend on labor-intensive extras such as preparing infographics and diagrams.
 Using existing photos and similar material is about my limit, unfortunately.)

 Traditional methods are mainly text-driven—relying heavily on the written or spoken word.
 However, most people are visually oriented – they learn best from visual material to absorb complex information such as strategic goals, work processes, systems or plans for implementing organizational change.
 Even more important, text alone is ineffective at helping workers see the impact on them individually and how they fit into the plan.

 You can improve change effectiveness by using more visual material such as maps, icons, storyboards, charts and matrices to convey information quickly and effectively.

 Research shows that about 60% of adults are visual learners.
 Yet managers often fail to take advantage of visual material to convey the process changes, system changes and behavioral changes that are necessary to improve their organization’s performance.